 It’s unfortunate the version of the cartoon that’s on DVD has no credits on it.
 I suspect if they existed, the late Earl Kress would have found them to ensure they were on the DVD.
-It appears Dick Bickenbach did the layouts, Art Lozzi was the background artist and it looks like Don Patterson animated at least some of the cartoon.
 Here are a few shots:

 Yes, it would have been cool to have multiple Yowps in the dog pack instead of an anonymous one-shot character.